7 Satisfying MSN Careers Nurse Leaders Should Consider

 This means their work tends to focus on “big picture” topics within a facility’s day to day nursing work.
 This can include overseeing regulatory compliance, budgeting, staff training and educational requirements, maintaining inventory and implementing infection control measures.
 It should be noted that these duties can vary depending on the size and nature of the healthcare facility.
 This position may also be called a director of nursing services or a director of patient care services.

-A director of nursing must be a leader and with tons of compassion and professionalism.
+A director of nursing must be a leader with a great deal of compassion and professionalism.
 They can communicate clearly and easily to help the team become more unified and effective.
 As you might expect, this position typically requires nursing management experience.

 3. Chief nursing officer